-Can it be confused with poisonous mushrooms?
 Yes, if you are not careful!
-The photo to the right is a false morel known scientifically as Gyromitra esculenta.
+The photo to the right is a false morel, known scientifically as Gyromitra esculenta.
 We found it on the same day and in the same habitat where we picked the true morels shown elsewhere on this page.

-According to Tom Volk a mycologist at the University of Wisconsin-La Crosse, two to four percent of all mushroom poisonings are caused by this mushroom.
+According to Tom Volk a mycologist at the University of Wisconsin-La Crosse, this mushroom causes two to four percent of all mushroom poisonings.
 Some people eat it after repeatedly boiling it to remove the toxins, but I recommend that you avoid it.
 It is clearly not the morel for which we are searching.

 One way to be sure you have a morel is to look at the mushroom after you cut it half lengthwise.
 The cap of a true morel is attached to the stem for its entire length.
 The false morels have caps that are separate from the stem at the bottom so they look more like an actual cap sitting atop the stem.

 Morels are very good at camouflage.
-Given that you are in a coniferous forest, you will find pine cones on the ground.
+You will find pine cones on the ground if you are in a coniferous forest.
 In an upright position, these cones can appear nearly identical to a morel, especially in the subdued light of the forest.
-Their coloring and texture allow them to hide well among the dirt and needles of the forest floor.
-This is especially true if you are looking in a burned area.
+Their coloring and texture allow morels to hide well among the dirt and needles of the forest floor.
+This is especially true in a burned area.